 Using an oral agreement for your property can also have difficult legal consequences.
 So, by creating a written lease agreement, you are providing yourself and your tenant with legal protection should there be any disputes regarding the conditions of the lease.

 An oral agreement does not provide you with any proof in court should you encounter a legal dispute with your tenant.
 Ultimately, having a written lease agreement will help you prevent minor conflicts from becoming messy court battles.

-While a lease agreement may have its own specific clauses that are unique to your property, there are some basics that all agreements should include.
+While a lease agreement, no matter if it’s short-term or long-term, may have its own specific clauses that are unique to your property, there are some basics that all agreements should include.

 This includes the names of everyone involved with the rental home and the property’s address.

 The legal names of both the landlord and the tenants should be present on the lease agreement.
 The rental property’s name and address should also be included.
 Make sure to include specific details of the address, including the unit number if the property is a multifamily home or an apartment complex.